iamcool0090/cleanDesktop/README.md

 # cleanDesktop
+Note : Regrettably, Antiviruses mistakenly label my Go project as a virus, casting unwarranted doubt.
+I humbly assure you that it is a false positive, as my code is innocuous and devoid of any malicious elements.

 cleanDesktop is a command-line tool written in Go that helps you organize files in a folder based on their extensions.
 It creates subfolders for each unique file extension and moves the corresponding files into their respective folders.

 ## Installation